Easy, One Pan Paleo Ground Beef Korma

 Moroccan Beef Kabobs with Mint Yogurt Sauce

 These kabobs (kebab, kabob, however you want to say it) are roasted in a Moroccan inspired spice blend, and dipped in a cool mint yogurt sauce.
-I used Maple Hill Creamery's plain greek yogurt to make the sauce, which made it thick and super creamy.
 At one point, I had given up dairy in favor of nut-milks and coconut creams.
 If you're a long-time reader of this blog, you might remember a time when most of my recipes used dairy substitutes rather than milk, but that is certainly not the case anymore!
 Flavor-wise and texture wise, I much prefer regular milk.
 So when I can find high quality, grass-fed dairy products they go straight into my shopping cart with out a second thought.

 Moroccan Beef Kabobs with Mint Yogurt Sauce